NCAA Recruiting Information

 Although we do try to answer basic questions regarding compliance on our website, please use the information listed here as a general guide for informational purposes only.
 While many questions and issues pertaining to NCAA compliance are alike in nature, there are many unique situations that arise.

 Who are we?

-Wentworth’s NCAA Compliance Officer is Bill Gorman, Associate Director of Athletics, who works closely with both Angel Ayres, Wentworth’s Director of Athletics, and Dr. Amos St. Germain, Wentworth’s Faculty Athletics Representative.
+Wentworth’s NCAA Compliance Officer is Bill Gorman, Associate Director of Athletics, who works closely with both Angel Ayres, Wentworth’s Director of Athletics, and Professor Jack Duggan, Wentworth’s Faculty Athletics Representative.
 Contact information for each of these individuals is listed below:

 Professor Jack Duggan

 Who is considered a prospective student-athlete?

 NCAA Bylaw 13.02.7 defines a prospective student-athlete as a student who has started classes for the ninth grade.
 In addition, a student who has not started classes for the ninth grade becomes a prospective student-athlete if the institution provides such an individual (or the individual’s relatives or friends) any financial assistance or other benefits that the institution does not provide to prospective students generally.
 An individual remains a prospective student-athlete until one of the following occurs (whichever occurs earlier):